DAY 1 - Start Sydney

 Touching down in red-earthed Alice Springs, we'll jump on board a private coach bound for Uluru.

 Welcome to Uluru!
 Here we'll settle into our lodge, ready for a few days of exploring this jaw-dropping destination.
-Before your head hits the pillow, we'll share a classic Aussie BBQ dinner and you'll have the chance to visit the magical Field of Lights.
+Before your head hits the pillow, you'll have the chance to visit the magical Field of Lights.

 DAY 23 - Uluru